CADmium-Co/CADmium/README.md

 This project aims to create a new CAD program from scratch.
 It is small, it runs in a web browser, and the source code is available for free here on Github.

 Legacy CAD programs have taken many thousands of years of collective engineering time to get where they are so this program will never be able to compete on breadth of features.
 But CADmium is intended to capture 80% of the most common CAD use cases while doing less than 10% of the work.
-For now we are targetting the home hobbyist who just wants to design a widget for their 3D printer, not a company that wants to design a car or airplane, though that will come later.
+For now we are targeting the home hobbyist who just wants to design a widget for their 3D printer, not a company that wants to design a car or airplane, although that will come later.

 If you're looking for: